 After the completion of the FuMo and verifying the minimal viable product (base functionality, happy flow) with the customer, the next set of system requirements was defined.
 These requirements served as the input for the creation of a prototype.
 As the maturity and complexity of the system functionalities increased, the need for high-level programming languages increased.
 Secondly, the team capacity increased to realise the requested functionalities.
-Due to both these factors and also employment of tooling (version control, CI/CD) which was available for high-level language development, the ability to perform tasks in parallel by the team members also increased over time.
+Due to both

+Table 1: Proportion of high-Level language implementation within the codebase over time these factors and also employment of tooling (version control, CI/CD) which was available for high-level language development, the ability to perform tasks in parallel by the team members also increased over time.